-- Deny a student access to classrooms, libraries, or services offered by the college; - Charge the student a late fee or penalty; - Require the student to secure alternative funding for the delayed disbursements; - Prevent the student from scheduling or attending the courses in their program.
+- o Deny a student access to classrooms, libraries, or services offered by the college; - Charge the student a late fee or penalty; - o Require the student to secure alternative funding for the delayed disbursements; - Prevent the student from scheduling or attending the courses in their program.

-Those affected are student veterans using Chapter 31 or Chapter 33.
+Those affected are student veterans using Chapter 30, Chapter 33, Chapter 35, and Chapter 1606.